 When to Perform Fire Sprinkler Maintenance & Testing

 In addition to regular inspections, fire sprinkler system maintenance and testing are also vital pieces of the overall process.
 A test is a more involved physical check to make sure the fire sprinkler system not only looks like it’s functioning, but actually works as it should.
-Routine maintenance and repair are critical to keep your fire sprinklers in good working condition.
+Routine sprinkler maintenance and repair are critical to keep your fire sprinklers in good working condition.
 Be sure to do your research to find the best fire sprinkler maintenance companies to ensure your business is safe.

 Fire Sprinkler Testing Timeline: